 Construction and Industrial Accidents

-Industrial and construction accidents in Florida often result in serious workplace injuries.
-Such accidents are also often among the most complicated cases we handle at the Law Offices of Scott M. Miller, P.A.
-If you sustain an injury at a construction site caused by someone working for another company, contact us as soon as possible.
+Industrial and construction accidents in Longwood and Orlando, FL often result in serious workplace injuries.
+Such accidents are also often among the most complicated cases we handle at the Law Offices of Scott M. Miller, PLLC If you sustain an injury at a construction site caused by someone working for another company, contact us as soon as possible.

 While you may be entitled to workers' compensation, you also may need to bring a claim against a third party.
 Keep in mind that Florida law generally bars workers injured on the job from collecting workers' comp and suing their employer, except in rare cases.
 If you bring a third-party claim, however, you can sue the individual or entity that is separate from your employer.